 If you have hearing or vision loss, a chronic illness, an emotional, learning or physical disability, the college has programs to help meet your needs.

 A student with a documented disability may be eligible to receive services.
-If you think you have a disability but have not had it documented, your campus Learning Specialist will explain how to get proper testing or assessment.
+If you think you have a disability but have not had it documented, your campus Accessibility Coordinator will explain how to get proper testing or assessment.
 To be documented, you must have a recent report from a licensed physician or psychologist or an IEP or SOP from your high school.